 Undergraduates interested in careers in politics, or in simply becoming effective citizens, can take advantage of our Public Service Internship Program, which offers "hands on experience" in governmental and other public organizations; or our Washington Internship Program, which provides academic credit for a summer in our nation's capital.
 Finally, the Bob Bullock Scholars Program allows students to work in the Texas Legislature.

 Our graduate program in political science is growing at a rapid rate.
-We offer a PhD in political science (which has 23 students matriculated as of summer 2014).
+We offer a PhD in political science (which has 23 students matriculated as of fall 2014).
 We also offer Master's Degrees International Relations (MAIR), and Public Policy & Administration (MPPA), as well as the joint Juris Doctor/Master of Public Policy and Administration (JD/MPPA).

 Baylor graduate students benefit from close relationships with individual faculty members in their areas of research, from top-notch teaching and mentoring, and from the wealth of stimulating intellectual and cultural events around campus.